 Other peoples products have given us so much trouble in the past that we found the need to produce our own branded MRB and MB products.
-Our Race-Tour range.......... was based on parts made with an engineering back ground and on the fact that these parts were aimed at improving performance which could be used in high mileage touring or full Race engines, hence Race - Tour!
+Our MB Race-Tour range........... was based on parts made with an engineering back ground and on the fact that these parts where aimed at improving performance which could be used in high mileage touring or full Race engines, hence Race - Tour!
 Over the years trends were coming and going as they do, a new cylinder kit always becomes the NEW IN kit of the moment.
-It has been the TS1, Rapido, SR, RB or Mugello's, in later years it's the Avanti or Super Monza.
+It has been the TS1, Rapido, SR, RB, Mugello's, Avanti, Super Monza or GT kit.
 You could say some were high maintenance kits requiring special carbs, exhausts and upgraded internals.
 Only three resembled anything like a mild to Stage 5 touring tune, these were the Rapido's, Mugello's and SR kits, but these used miss matched port timings and were not as good as a decent Stage 4 or 5 tune.
-And only the SR or Mugello suited the Small Block casings, so we believed there was a market for a real kit that worked on a standard engine or a totally upgraded engine.
+The Rapido, Mugello, TS1, RB, suited the Large Block casings, we believed there was a market for a real kit that worked on a standard engine or a totally upgraded engine.

-We looked at what people really wanted, we were all getting older, fatter, un fit and lazier, our experience and feed back was most people wanted to get form A to B 'Reliably' with 'Driveability' and have 'Rideability' all very important and totally over looked by other tuners!
+We looked at what people really wanted, we were all getting older, fatter, un fit and lazier, our experience and feed back was most people wanted to get form A to B 'Reliably' with 'Drive-ability' and have 'Ride-ability' all very important and totally over looked by other tuners!
 Most customers didn't want to do more than 70mph, they wanted improved fuel economy in this very expensive day and age.
 And this is where our Race-Tour cylinder fitted in.